 Welcome to Tree Names.
-You can use our tree lists to identify the common or botanical tree name or type and use tree pictures to help with tree species identification.
+You can use our List of Tree Names to identify the common or botanical tree name or type and use tree pictures to help with tree species identification.
 Our site is put together by landscapers, for our customers and anyone else looking for types of trees and information.

 We have extensive lists of tree genera names and tree species names found all over the world, so you can search and find common, scientific, Latin or botanical names of trees.
 This enables cross reference of names, so if you know the common name of a tree, then you can look up its botanical name and vice versa.